AKM Shahidur Rahman

-AKM Shahidur Rahman is a Bangladeshi police officer and incumbent Director General of Rapid Action Battalion.
+AKM Shahidur Rahman is a retired Bangladeshi police officer and former director general of Rapid Action Battalion.

 Early life

 Rahman was born in Barisal District.
-He did his bachelors in social studies at the University of Dhaka.
-He completed his masters at the Bangladesh University of Professionals.
+He did his bachelor's degree in social studies at the University of Dhaka.
+He completed his master's at the Bangladesh University of Professionals.

 Career

 Rahman joined Bangladesh Police from the 12th batch of the Bangladesh Civil Service in 1991.
-He completed the Basic Military Training Course at the Bangladesh Military Academy and police training at the Bangladesh Police Academy.
-He completed the National Defence Course at the National Defence College, Bangladesh.
+He completed the basic military training course at the Bangladesh Military Academy and police training at the Bangladesh Police Academy.
+He completed the national defence course at the National Defence College, Bangladesh.

 Rahman had served as the superintendent of police of Noakhali District and Shariatpur District.

-In August 2008, Rahman was appointed deputy police commissioners of Chittagong Metropolitan Police.
+In August 2008, Rahman was appointed deputy police commissioner of the Chittagong Metropolitan Police.
 He had been serving as the superintendent of police of Bagerhat District.
-He was the Additional Police Commissioner of the Chittagong Metropolitan Police in 2015.
+He was the additional police commissioner of the Chittagong Metropolitan Police in 2015.

-Rahman was part of an Anti-Terrorism operation in which Bangladesh Police detained about 12 thousand people, many of whom according to Rahman were Islamic militants, in June 2016.
-The Bangladesh Nationalist Party said more than 21 hundred of its members were detained as well.
+Rahman was part of an anti-terrorism operation in which Bangladesh Police detained about 12 thousand people, many of whom, according to Rahman, were Islamic militants, in June 2016.
+The Bangladesh Nationalist Party said more than 2,100 of its members were detained as well.

 Rahman was promoted to additional inspector general of police in February 2024 while serving in Police Telecom.

-Following the fall of the Sheikh Hasina led Awami League government, Rahman was appointed director general of Rapid Action Battalion replacing Barrister Md Harun-or-Rashid on 7 August 2025.
+Following the fall of the Sheikh Hasina-led Awami League government, Rahman was appointed director general of the Rapid Action Battalion, replacing Barrister Md.
+Harun Ur Rashid on 7 August 2025.
 He was previously named the coordinator of Bangladesh Police.
 There were major changes in the police after the government changeover.